ysahin20/infinite_calendar_view/README.md

 - ✏️ **All configurable**.
 Everything is configurable!
 - 🤏 **Pinch to zoom**.
 Change the time scale with two fingers
 - 👆🏼 **Drag and drop**.
 Move appointments easily
+- 👩‍👧‍👦 **Multi column**.
+Manage multiple calendars in the same view !
 - 🗂️ **Events filter**.
 Easy filter day events
 - 🗓️ **Events arranger**.
 Customize the placement of appointments in the schedule
 - ♾️ **...**